QED-it/zcash_tx_tool/README.md

 #### Build and Run the Orchard ZSA Test Case

-Build and run the test case using the Zcash Transaction Tool:
+Build and run the test case using the Zcash tx-tool:

 ```bash
 # Build and run with ZSA feature enabled